laninsky/GBS_SNP_filter/README.md

 Goudet, J., 2005.
 Hierfstat, a package for R to compute and test hierarchical F‐statistics.
 Molecular Ecology Notes, 5(1), pp.184-186.

 # Version history

+1.12: Reformatted the readme and a few of the associated repo files based on a pull request from [ldutoit](https://github.com/ldutoit).
+Thanks Ludo!

 1.11: Addressed https://github.com/laninsky/GBS_SNP_filter/issues/3 which actually resulted from two different things: I had no test for whether the GBS_SNP_filter.txt file that the user provides actually had enough lines, and also the code couldn't handle a null genotype where an explicit coverage of 0 was not given.
 Thanks to [ldutoit](https://github.com/ldutoit) for raising this.
 If your code ran through fine without R warnings, then you were not affected by these bugs!